 They are easier for smaller birds to eat

 Birds do not waste energy cracking open the shells, especially important during the winter months when conservation of energy is paramount

 They do not make as much of a mess as sunflower seeds.
 Any husks that are discarded will be blown away by the wind.

 It is rare for sunflower hearts to sprout in the ground

 Although sunflower hearts are more expensive to buy than sunflower seeds you are not wasting money on shells that will not be eaten and you are paying a premium for the convenience.
 However, if you are concerned about larger birds or even squirrels eating large quantities of sunflower hearts then ensure you choose the right bird feeder.

-Although sunflower heart feeders have larger ports making it easy for birds to get at the food bigger birds will find it difficult to perch on them.
+Sunflower heart feeders have larger ports making it easy for birds to get at the food but bigger birds will find it difficult to perch on them.
 Choose a squirrel proof feeder or invest in a baffle or protector.
 We have more advice about preventing squirrels getting at your bird food.